release-engineering/iib/README.md

-# Index Image Build (IIB) Service
+# IIB Image Builder (IIB) Service

-A REST API to manage operator index container images
+A REST API to manage operator index container images (and some bundle images).

+IIB is a recursive acronym.
+IIB stands for IIB Image Builder.

 ## External Documentation